aadi58002/blog/content/guide/Emacs/Installation.md

 doomclone && doom install
 ```
 > Answer yes to all questions ( it is mostly to install required fonts for doom emacs )
-## Personal Recommended Config
-Download Recommended Doom Config -> <a href="/Linux-Blog/config.zip" download>here</a>
-> The above are good default for doom emacs which are in `my opinion` better to start with.

 ::: warning
 If you already have a `~/.doom.d` either rename to something else or remove the directory
 :::